Create an Airwallex account today

 Fast and easy setup

-No website, coding, or faffing required: A payment link is one of the most straightforward ways you can get paid.
+No website, coding, or faffing required.
+A Payment Link is one of the simplest ways to get paid.

-A card machine requires hardware, software, and integrations across platforms.
-Cash requires handling, reconciling, and depositing.
-Bank transfers can be clunky and one misplaced digit can cause issues.
+Card machines need hardware, software, and platform integrations.
+Cash needs handling, reconciling, and paying in.
+Bank transfers can feel clunky, and one wrong digit can cause problems.

-A payment link gets you paid in the space of a few taps, clicks, or swipes.
+By contrast, a Payment Link can get you paid in a few taps, clicks, or swipes.

 Convenient for customers across mobile and desktop

-As we touched upon already, links make it as easy as possible for your customers to pay you.
-They don’t have to remember their card number, copy your bank account details, or do anything other than click/tap a few buttons.
+Links make paying as easy as possible for your customers.
+They don’t need to remember their card number, copy bank details, or do anything more than tap a few buttons.

 Element